smashingboxes/taperole/README.md

 }
 ```
 where it will hang.
 Don't cancel the deploy.
-12. Open a new terminal tab and generate a secret key by running `$ rake secret` from the root directory of your rails app.
+13. Open a new terminal tab and generate a secret key by running `$ rake secret` from the root directory of your rails app.
 Don't lose this.
-13. Run `$ ssh deployer@0.0.0.0`
+14. Run `$ ssh deployer@<ip_to_server>`
-14. Once you're in the server, `$ cd walkthrough/config`.
+15. Once you're in the server, `$ cd walkthrough/config`.
 If you `$ ls`, you should see that there is no `secrets.yml` file. `$ vi secrets.yml` to create it.
-15. When you're done secrets.yml should look something like:
+16. When you're done secrets.yml should look something like:
 ```
 production:
   secret_key_base: thisisthesecretkeyyougeneratedinstep9
 ```
-16. Your deployment should automatically continue.
+17. Your deployment should automatically continue.

 ## Slack integration